 Every room is different and it's up to you to choose where the speakers and other components go.

-Subwoofers make great plant or magazine stands.
+- Subwoofers make great plant or magazine stands.
 Try to keep them at least a few centimetres from the wall and don't shove them in a corner – it will make the low frequencies muddy and overstated.
 The best place is usually near the front speakers.
-Cables and wires

 Connecting the cables and wires is probably the second most difficult part of the set-up process after the speakers.
 They're an aesthetic nightmare and a trip-hazard to boot, but essential unless you're planning on using your speakers as nothing but decorations.

-should be close enough to give you the feeling that you're in the action (just as you would hope to have in a real theatre), but not so close that you feel overwhelmed or can see the individual pixels on the screen. television
+- The television should be close enough to give you the feeling that you're in the action (just as you would hope to have in a real theatre), but not so close that you feel overwhelmed or can see the individual pixels on the screen.

 Tip: As a general rule for a HD TV screen, the minimum distance you should have between you and the TV is about one and half times the diagonal size of the screen.
 For a 106cm TV that would be around 160cm, which is still pretty close.
 Most people we've surveyed have said they sit around two to three metres from the screen.